Generative Artificial Intelligence: Updates and Articles for Instructors

 Step Five: Update Your Syllabus

 • Add a syllabus statement outlining the guidelines you’ve determined pertaining to generative AI in your course.
-You can refer to our syllabus snippets for examples of ChatGPT-related syllabi statements.
+You can refer to our syllabus snippets for examples of generative AI-related syllabi statements.

-• Include your revised or new learning outcomes in your syllabus.
+• Include your revised or new learning outcomes in your syllabus and consider how you will emphasize the importance of those course outcomes for students’ career/skill development.

-• Address and discuss your guidelines and expectations for generative AI usage with students on day one of class.
+• Address and discuss your guidelines and expectations for generative AI usage with students on day one of class and put them in your syllabus.
+Inviting your students to provide feedback on course AI guidelines can help increase their understanding and buy-in.

-Step Seven: Seek Support and Resources
+Step Six: Seek Support and Resources

-• Engage with your colleagues to exchange experiences and best practices for incorporating or navigating generative AI.
+• Engage with your colleagues to exchange experiences and practices for incorporating or navigating generative AI.

 • Stay informed about advancements and applications of generative AI technology.